 Kevin Mathers first established himself in the poker community as a moderator on 2+2 before joining Twitter in 2008 where he quickly developed one of the largest legit followings in the poker industry.

 Since then he’s come the go-to source for nearly any tidbit of poker information as players, operators and media rely heavily on him.
 The Syracuse native was hired by BLUFF in October 2010 and was named Poker Information Manager in April 2012.

 Mathers joined PocketFives in September 2015 as the Community Manager.
 He now calls Atlanta home.

-In 2008, Huber served as Editor-in-Chief of PocketFives.com and still works with PocketFives as an administrative member, Podcast host, and forum moderation consultant.
-Huber is a resident of Mexico and his "dhubermex" handle is one of the most recognized names on PocketFives.
+In 2008, Huber served as Editor-in-Chief of PocketFives.com and still works with PocketFives as a writer and consultant.
+Huber is a resident of Mexico and his 'dhubermex' handle is one of the most recognized names on PocketFives.

 Twitter - @BillGrins

 Bill Grinstead has hands-on experience in every aspect of the online poker industry.
 After graduating from the University of Georgia with a degree in Marketing, he traveled to Costa Rica, securing a job with a popular online poker site during the industry's boom years.

 He soon found that playing poker full-time was much more profitable than his day job and decided to go pro, specializing in mid-stakes Limit Hold'em.
 Utilizing his experience in marketing, web design, and content writing, he went on to create a profitable affiliate website to supplement his online poker earnings.

 After 10 years of living in Costa Rica, he decided to move back to the United States and now lives in Atlanta where he works as a writer in the poker industry.